codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 {% endraw %}
 {% endhighlight %}

 You don't need to define any credentials or tokens, as they are already defined centrally in the [git configuration screen]({{site.baseurl}}/docs/integrations/git-providers/).
-The `CF_BRANCH` variable is one of the [built-in Codefresh variables]({{site.baseurl}}/docs/codefresh-yaml/variables/) that shows the branch that was used by the the git commit as it came from the [trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) attached to the pipeline.
+The `CF_BRANCH` variable is one of the [built-in Codefresh variables]({{site.baseurl}}/docs/codefresh-yaml/variables/) that shows the branch that was used by the git commit as it came from the [trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) attached to the pipeline.

 You can also [run manually git commands]({{site.baseurl}}/docs/yaml-examples/examples/git-checkout-custom/) in Codefresh pipelines.